beastbytes/yii-rbam/docs/source/manageRoles.rst

 complete the form.
 The form has the following fields:

 * Name - The name of the Role - Required
-* Description - Description of the Role - Optional, *must* be left blank if using translations
+* Description - Description of the Role - Required
 * Rule - The Rule to be applied to the Role - Optional

 Update a Role